 Similarly, the unmarried partner of a decedent can have the experience of "disenfranchised grief," i.e., "the grief that persons experience when they incur a loss that is not or cannot be openly acknowledged, publicly mourned, or socially supported."
 She or he may not be legally recognized as having any relationship to a deceased partner and may not even be allowed to make funeral arrangements for her or him.
 Such an experience can create considerable psychological distress for the surviving partner, with potentially long-term mental health consequences.
-41

-Open communication with one's partner during stressful life events represents a critically important coping mechanism for the individual and the
+Open communication with one's partner during stressful life events represents a critically important coping mechanism for the individual and the couple.
+43 More generally, self-disclosure within a relationship is recognized by

-&lt;sup>39 K.J.
+40 K.J.
 Doka, Disenfranchised Grief, in Disenfranchised Grief: Recognizing Hidden Sorrow 3, 4 (K.J.
 Doka ed., 1989).